mrkkrp/markkarpov.com/tutorial/megaparsec.md

 Some notes:

-* The `Text.Megaparsec.Char.Lexer` is intended to be imported qualified because it contains names that collide with names from e.g.
+* `Text.Megaparsec.Char.Lexer` is intended to be imported qualified, because it contains names that collide with names from, for example, `Text.Megaparsec.Char`—`space`, for one.
-  `Text.Megaparsec.Char`, for example `space`.

-* The first argument of `L.space` should be a parser that is to be used to pick up white space.
-An important detail is that it should not accept empty input because then `L.space` would go into an infinite loop.
-  `space1` is a parser from `Text.Megaparsec.Char` that meets the requirements perfectly.
+* The first argument of `L.space` should be a parser that is used to pick up white space.
+An important detail is that it should not accept empty input, because then `L.space` would go into an infinite loop. `space1` is a parser from `Text.Megaparsec.Char` that meets the requirements perfectly.

-* The second argument of `L.space` defines how to skip line comments, that is, comments that start with a given sequence of tokens and end with the end of line.
-The `skipLineComment` helper allows us to craft an auxiliary parser for line comments easily.
+* The second argument of `L.space` defines how to skip line comments, that is, comments that start with a given sequence of tokens and end at the end of the line.
+The `skipLineComment` helper allows us to easily craft an auxiliary parser for line comments.

 * The third argument of `L.space` in turn defines how to pick up block
-  comments: everything between starting and ending sequences of tokens.
+  comments: everything between a starting and an ending sequence of tokens.
   The `skipBlockComment` helper allows us to deal with non-nested block comments.
 If supporting nested block comments is desirable, `skipBlockCommentNested` should be used instead.

-Operationally, `L.space` tries all three parsers in turn as many times as it can till all of them cannot be applied anymore meaning that we have consumed all white space there is.
-Knowing this, it should make sense that if your grammar does not include block or line comments, you can just pass `empty` as the second and/or third argument of `L.space`. `empty`, being the identity of `(<|>)`, will just cause `L.space` to try the parser for the next white space component—exactly what is desirable.
+Operationally, `L.space` tries all three parsers in turn, as many times as it can, until none of them can be applied anymore, meaning that we have consumed all the white space there is.
+Knowing this, it should make sense that if your grammar does not include block or line comments, you can just pass `empty` as the second and/or third argument of `L.space`. `empty`, being the identity of `(<|>)`, will just cause `L.space` to try the parser for the next white space component—exactly what is desired.

-Having the space consumer `sc`, we can then define various white space-related helpers:
+With the space consumer `sc` in hand, we can then define various white space-related helpers:

 ```haskell